California's Guide to Conditional Use Permit

 California’s most populous counties demonstrate substantial procedural variations:

-Important Note (Unincorporated Areas Only): The information in this table applies only to unincorporated county areas, the portions of each county not governed by an incorporated city.
-Counties in California only have CUP jurisdiction over these unincorporated areas, which represent a smaller portion of each county’s total land.
-The majority of land in most counties falls within city boundaries, and each city maintains its own independent CUP process, notification radius requirements, and review procedures.
-If your project is located within a city, even if that city is within one of the counties listed below, you must contact that city’s planning department directly for the applicable requirements.
+Important Note (Unincorporated Areas Only): The information in this table applies only to unincorporated county areas, which are the portions of each county that are NOT within an incorporated city.
+Counties in California only have CUP jurisdiction over these unincorporated areas.
+However, if your project is located within a city, you must contact that city’s planning department directly for the CUP applicable requirements.

 County Key Process Features Notification Radius Decision-Making Body Processing Timeline